aleluff/uktools/README.md

 and derivatives.
 Based on [this archive](http://kernel.ubuntu.com/~kernel-ppa/mainline/)

 **UkPurge** stands for "Ubuntu Kernel Purge"
-* It provide to us remove old linux kernel images/headers in machine for Ubuntu/ Mint and derivatives.
-Non-Based
+* It remove old linux kernel images/headers in machine for Ubuntu/Mint and derivatives.

 **Auto Run** can be enabled/disabled in setup<br>
 * If enabled, upgrade will be done automatically by cronjob each 2hours.